gjwgit/rattleng/installers/README.md

 	 r-cran-reshape
 ```

-You are then rest to install the Rattle software using one of the methods below.
+You are then ready to install the Rattle software using one of the methods below.

 ### Zip Install